amperity/lein-monolith/doc/config.md

 key in the metaproject called `:inherit-leaky`, which follows the format of `:inherit` above.
 Properties in this profile will be included in the built JAR and pom files for the subproject.

+Lastly, `lein-monolith` supports inheriting unprocessed values, via `:inherit-raw` and `:inherit-leaky-raw`.
+These are of particular use when inheriting paths, as Leiningen absolutizes paths upon processing a project map.
+By using raw inheritance, you can safely inherit paths, e.g. `:test-paths` or `:source-paths`.